blue-duty/stars/README.md

 ## Swift

+* [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
 * [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
 It is written in Swift, and optimized for Apple silicon.
 * [musamatini/WrapKey](https://github.com/musamatini/WrapKey) - The Ultimate Hotkey Manager for Your Apps, Files, URLs, and Scripts.
 * [AppHouseKitchen/AlDente-Battery\_Care\_and\_Monitoring](https://github.com/AppHouseKitchen/AlDente-Battery_Care_and_Monitoring) - Menubar Tool to set Charge Limits and Prolong Battery Lifespan